 - Chapter 3 identifies sites suitable for providing new homes in the Borough.
-Some sites will be developed exclusively for housing; others will bring forward new homes as part of mixed use schemes. - Chapter 4 designates strategic and locally important employment sites to rebalance Hillingdon's economy and identifies specific locations for Hotel and Office Growth. - Chapter 5 safeguards sites as Green Belt, Metropolitan Open Land or Green Chains and Sites of Importance for Nature Conservation. - Chapter 6 identifies plans for key transport interchanges. - Chapter 7 considers the need for community infrastructure and identifies a site to deliver a new school. - Chapter 8 safeguards important mineral reserves and railheads in the Borough. - 1.3 The sites in this document have been identified from a range of different sources.
-In addition, individuals and organisations have the an opportunity to put forward sites for the Council's consideration through a Call for Sites.
+Some sites will be developed exclusively for housing; others will bring forward new homes as part of mixed use schemes. - Chapter 4 designates strategic and locally important employment sites to rebalance Hillingdon's economy and identifies specific locations for Hotel and Office Growth. - Chapter 5 safeguards sites as Green Belt, Metropolitan Open Land or Green Chains and sites of importance for nature conservation. - Chapter 6 identifies plans for key transport interchanges. - Chapter 7 considers the need for community infrastructure and identifies a site to deliver a new school. - Chapter 8 safeguards important mineral reserves and railheads in the Borough.